harrisonford/cpm/README.md

 # cpm - harrisonford's fork

-This is fork from this project called [cpm](https://github.com/psycharo) which comes as a well greeted attempt to use Tensorflow in this [convolutional pose model](https://github.com/shihenw/convolutional-pose-machines-release) made originally in Caffe (yuck).
+Forked from this project called [cpm](https://github.com/psycharo) which comes as a well greeted attempt to use Tensorflow in this [convolutional pose model](https://github.com/shihenw/convolutional-pose-machines-release) made originally in Caffe (yuck).